diasks2/hackathon_project_b/README.md

 ## Example Pronunciations

+`/example_pronunciations`

-These are example pronunications for some of the same words above.
+These are files in the formats .mp3, .wav, and .ogg of example pronunications for some of the same words as above.

 + [blue](https://en.wiktionary.org/wiki/File:en-us-blue.ogg)
 + [bus](https://en.wiktionary.org/wiki/File:en-us-bus.ogg)